Chanwoo-Jeong-2000/ReFINe/README.md

 # Compare with our results
 The **results4comparison** folder contains the results of our experiment.
-Each file includes the loss and performance metrics for every epoch.
+Each file includes the loss and performance metrics for every epoch, as well as the hyperparameters, dataset statistics, and training time.
 You can compare our results with your own reproduced results.

 # Datasets